How to Study or Revise Characters in a Literature Text

-When I'm asked as an English tutor how to help students improve their grades in English literature, the first piece of advice I give is to develop an overview.
-You can read about that in the first post in this series, here.
+When I'm asked as an English tutor how to help students improve their grades in English literature, the first piece of advice I give is to develop an overview of a text.

 The next level of detail is to look closely at characters.
 There are two previous series on this blog on characters: one on Lady Macbeth which starts here, and one on Desdemona, from Shakespeare's play Othello, which starts here.